ALASdoo/alasdoo_com_v2/content/english/articles/how-to-choose-the-right-IT-outsourcing-provider.md

 Determining the risk points can be as easy as checking which non&#8209;working holidays are there in the country a managed service is from, or making sure the provider has a high level of multicultural competence and a positive attitude toward cultural differences by checking if they have multicultural clients or just a small region they deliver services&nbsp;for.

-Whether you choose a company from your close surroundings or one overseas, consider the company culture, level of formality, and values you share, especially in terms of conducting business and&nbsp;communication.
+Whether you choose a company from your close surroundings or one overseas, consider the company culture, level of formality, and values you share, especially in terms of conducting business and communication.

 ### 4. Time difference